ReflectionHLE/ReflectionHLE/notes-restoration.md

 shall define an EXEDEF macro for the specific project.
 For instance, WL6AP14.PRJ is configured to define GAMEVER_EXEDEF_WL1AP14.

+In addition, for the C sources only (thus excluding the ASM sources), there's a separate GAMEVER_EXEDEF macro defined.
+For instance, in WL1AP14.PRJ, GAMEVER_EXEDEF is defined to WL1AP14.

 Other than VERSION.H and VERSION.EQU, the GAMEVER_EXEDEF macros are
 not used *anywhere*.
 Instead, other macros are used.
 Some of them are old macros added to control specific features, like GOODTIMES,